 On the other hand, it is quite obvious that Belarussian nationalists are trying to establish a popular legitimacy to their own (pro-Western and anti-Russian) version of Belarus’ national mythology especially within the domain of historiography for at least three fundamental political reasons and national tasks:

 - To dissociate Belarus from Russia and Russians.

-- To propagate alleged national, historical, political, linguistic, economic and cultural harms inflicted by Russia on Belarus.
+- To propagate alleged national, historical, political, linguistic, economic, and cultural harms inflicted by Russia on Belarus.

-- To create an atmosphere of political Russophobia in Belarus in order to turn country to the Western direction (NATO/EU).
+- To create an atmosphere of political Russophobia in Belarus in order to turn the country to the Western direction (NATO/EU).

 For the purpose of a pro-Western political orientation of Belarus, it is chosen GDL by many ultranationalists in Belarus as, allegedly, a national state of Belarussians based on three claims: